EXPLAINER: What’s behind federal anti-lynching legislation?

 Lynching typically is understood to mean illegal mob actions that result in the slaying of a person based on race without due process for the victim.
 It became prevalent in the United States, especially in the nation’s South, during Reconstruction and extended through the end of the 1800s and into the 1900s.

 Most often the victims were Black, but people of Mexican and Asian descent also were victimized because of their skin color and ethnicity.
-For Blacks, lynching was meant to instill fear and terror — and was used to keep them from voting, protesting and pursuing education.
+For Black Americans, lynching was meant to instill fear and terror — and was used to keep them from voting, protesting and pursuing education.

 Public lynchings were warnings to the Black community, said Ersula Ore, associate professor of African and African American studies and rhetoric at Arizona State University and author of “Lynching: Violence, Rhetoric, & American Identity.”